rustyeddy/rustyeddy.com/content/_index.md

 - Real-Time Video Hub: _Serve Up Web App_ with _real time_ data over _websockets_
 - APP / WebUI that displays video stream filtered with AI pipelines in Real-Time.

-If you are interested in _streaming video_, _computer vision_ and seeing real software
+If you are interested in _streaming video_, _computer vision_ and
-being developed now, RedEye is a very interesting project!
+seeing real software being developed now, RedEye just might grab your interest!

 ## How To Write Predicable Software

+I have been writing software for nearly 3 decades (sheesh), I have been part of some massive failures and a few great successes and a variety of _delivered_ projects of various quality.

-I have started this little project to do a *much* better job of documenting these "Best Practices" and with *your help*, I hope to make them useful for more than just myself, but anybody running a small development project.
+I have started this little project to collect and document what I consider my "Best Practices" for delivering exactly the software that is needed in a timely and **predictable** manner.

+With *your help*, I hope to make them useful for more than just myself, but anybody running a small development project.
 Like you, maybe?  :)

 If your interested and would like to comment, check out my [Software Best Practices Project](/software) and let me know what you think?